How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Get Google Analytics 4 Set Up Today

-Google Analytics 4 might sound a bit complicated or technical—but it’s straightforward to get set up and to get started with.
+Google Analytics 4 might sound a bit complicated or technical, but it’s straightforward to set up and use.

-Make the switch (or finish setting up the property that Google Analytics automatically created for you) as soon as you can.
+Make the switch (or finish setting up the property that Google Analytics automatically created for you) as soon as possible.
 That way, you won’t miss out on any data or new features—and you can use metrics from Google Analytics to help you make good digital marketing decisions.

 From July 1, 2023, Universal Analytics properties will stop receiving data.
-You want to make sure that (a) your Google Analytics 4 property is up and running correctly and (b) you’re at least a little bit familiar with the new interface before that time.
+You want to ensure that (a) your Google Analytics 4 property is up and running correctly and (b) you’re at least familiar with the new interface before that time.

-Try RightBlogger: My 70+ Hand-Crafted Tools for Bloggers
+Try RightBlogger: My 80+ Hand-Crafted Tools for Content Creators

-Join 1,000+ bloggers, marketers, writers, freelancers & creators in trying my very own kit of powerful tools for bloggers: RightBlogger.
-You’ll unlock 70+ blogging, SEO, marketing, sales and productivity-focused tools to blog faster & more effectively today.
+Join 6,133+ creators, bloggers, marketers, writers, freelancers & entrepreneurs in using my very own kit of powerful tools for content creation: RightBlogger.
+You’ll unlock 80+ blogging, SEO, marketing, sales and productivity-focused tools to create content faster & more effectively today.

 Hi I'm Ryan Robinson